What to expect as a new patient

 - Itemized list of charges for services at one of Mayo Clinic's facilities

 - Identification of and information concerning your insurance company, if applicable

-You may see two charges for one office visit.
+You may see more than one charge for one office visit.
 This happens because the routine and preventive portion of the visit must be billed separately from the nonroutine and nonpreventive portion.

 Monthly statement of account

-The monthly statement of account will look different.
+The monthly statement of account will look different from the itemized statement of charges.
 This is your bill.
 View sample monthly statement of account (PDF).
 The billing account number on the statement is the Mayo Clinic number of the person assigned to receive the bill.
 The billing addressee (guarantor) is the person designated to receive the monthly billing statement listing all patients and visits for which he or she is financially responsible.
 The itemized statement of charges you receive after each visit will clarify the new charges listed on the monthly statement of account.

 The monthly statement of account has these important features: